alex-bellon/wikipedia/README.md

 [Currying](https://en.wikipedia.org/wiki/Currying) - the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.
 For example, a function that takes two arguments, one from X and one from Y, and produces outputs in Z, by currying is translated into a function that takes a single argument from X and produces as outputs functions from Y to Z.

+[Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) - a method for calculating the relative skill levels of players in zero-sum games such as chess.

 [Freshman's Dream](https://en.wikipedia.org/wiki/Freshman's_dream) - the erroneous equation (x + y)^n = x^n + y^n, where n is a real number (usually a positive integer greater than 1).

 [Goat problem](https://en.wikipedia.org/wiki/Goat_problem) - How big must r be chosen in the diagram, in order for the red area to equal one half of the area of the circle?
 Illustration: A goat/bull/horse is tethered at point Q. How long needs the line to be, to allow the animal to graze on exactly one half of the circle area?